swaminaing/blogging-website/README.md

 4. If using `data.json`, run a local server (Live Server on VS Code is great for this).
 5. Log in to start creating, editing, and deleting posts!

-That’s it!
-Thanks for your attention 🎉
+That's a wrap!
+Thank you for your time and attention—much appreciated!